emmaremy/emmaremy.github.io/projects/index.md

 ### [Volcano explorer](https://github.com/emmaremy/minimalvolcano)

-I created this R Shiny app in 2016 using the [Global Volcanism Program's data](https://volcano.si.edu) and Leaflet.
+I created this R Shiny app using the [Global Volcanism Program's data](https://volcano.si.edu) and Leaflet.
 This was one of the first R Shiny apps I created, and I have since explored the idea of [replicating it using D3.js](https://github.com/emmaremy/volcano-js).

 ### [California arrest data interactive](https://github.com/emmaremy/arrest-rates)